scott-22/automated-prover/README.md

-# Automated Theorem Prover
+# Intelligent Prover

-This is an automated theorem prover supporting first-order logic (FOL).
-Additional features are currently in progress, including support for equality and induction schemas, as well as smart premise selection.
-Given arguments and a conclusion, it uses a resolution procedure to determine entailment.
+This is an automated theorem prover supporting first-order logic (FOL), with smart premise selection.
+Given a theorem, it will try to find a proof based on the axioms and theorems that it already knows.
+If a proof is found, then the theorem is added to the knowledge base and can be used to help prove other theorems.
+Additional features are currently in progress, including support for equality and induction schemas, and improvements to premise selection.

+When attempting to prove a theorem, this prover will select premises as follows:
+1. Include all known axioms
+1. Include a relevant subset of previously proven theorems as lemmas In theory, any theorem should be provable from just the axioms.
+However, including certain lemmas may cut down the search tree and speed up the process.
+For technical details, see the [Premise Selection](#premise-selection) section below.

 Note that FOL is complete but undecidable.
 This means that valid arguments should always be provable in theory (subject to resource constraints).
 However, the prover cannot always determine something to be unprovable, and might never terminate.

 ## Usage
 To begin a proof session, run `intelligent-prover`.
 Ensure it has executable permissions (i.e, `chmod +x intelligent-prover`).
 Below is an example proof session.
+Please note that the first time the prover runs, it may take a long time to start up since it needs to download the encoder model.

-For more details on the FOL syntax, see the following section.
+For more details on the FOL syntax used by this prover, see the following section.

 ```
 % ./intelligent-prover